Imaginary Time Formalism for Causal Nonlinear Response Functions: Spectral Representation

-\paragraph{Spectral Representation} We now introduce a spectral density representation allows us to extend our Lehmann representation proof to systems with continuous spectra~\cite{SM}.
+We now introduce a spectral density representation allows us to extend our Lehmann representation proof to systems with continuous spectra (see Appendix \ref{Spectral density representation of Response and Matsubara Functions} for details).
 Starting with the solution to the equation of motion for the density matrix,

 with $U(t)=\mathbb{T}\exp\Big(-i\int_{-\infty}^t\mathrm{d}t'H(t')\Big)$, we can expand $\mathrm{tr}(A\rho_n(t))$ using the Dyson series for $U(t)$ to find that the \emph{unsymmetrized} causal response function is given by